 Another lengthy hiatus.
 Regrettably I dare not explain what happened this time as nobody would believe me if I did. 😟 So hi.
 Long time. 😀

-We used a small map for the pre-battle terrain game and both armies ended in in this terrain square:
+We used a small map for the pre-battle terrain game and both armies ended up in this terrain square:

 A template was centered over terrain square and then moved one square in any direction to give the final battlefield.
 I think it was me who did it since I was the defender (Peter's army - green block - entered the terrain square already occupied by my army).
 A bit of forest, some scrub, a stream and a few hills.

-The Frankish army is straightforward - some MC, elite household warriors of the Frankish chieftains who were experienced and well-equipped, and lots of regular Warriors - but a couple of words about the Romans.
+The Frankish army is straightforward - some MC (agile), elite household warriors of the Frankish chieftains who were experienced and well-equipped but unwieldy, and lots of regular Warriors, also unwieldy.
+But a few words about the Romans.
 They are a mixed bunch:

 Legions: these are the legacy formations from the Empire that would survive well into the sixth century.
 They are professional soldiers and Syagrius' best troops.
 Drilled.